oracle/weblogic-kubernetes-operator/integration-tests/README.md

 * create domain domain1 in default namespace and verify the pods, services are created and servers are in Ready
 * verify admin external service by accessing admin REST endpoint with nodeport in URL
 * verify admin t3 channel port by exec into the admin pod and deploying webapp using the channel port for WLST
-* verify web app load balancing
+* verify web app load balancing by accessing the webapp using loadBalancerWebPort
 * verify domain life cycle(destroy and create) should not any impact on Operator managing the domain and web app load balancing and admin external service
 * cluster scale up/down using Operator REST endpoint, webapp load balancing should adjust accordingly. (run.sh does scaling by editing the replicas in domain-custom-resource.yaml.)
 * Operator life cycle(destroy and create) should not impact the running domain